About — Kevin Explores

 Collaborations

-Kevin Explores collaborates with Traditional Owners, NRM organisations, conservation groups, and tourism operators — particularly where aerial access opens country that is otherwise difficult to document.
-If you're working on a project where aerial interpretation would add value, get in touch.
+Kevin Explores works with Traditional Owners, NRM organisations, conservation groups, and tourism operators — particularly where aerial access opens country that is otherwise difficult to document or interpret.